michaelvanstraten/nix/doc/manual/source/development/debugging.md

 This section shows how to build and debug Nix with debug symbols enabled.

-## Building Nix with Debug Symbols
+## Building Nix with debug symbols

 In the development shell, set the `mesonBuildType` environment variable to `debug` before configuring the build: